adieunix/wiihacks-wiki/wiki/rules/removal.md

 Please make sure you are reading [the rules](https://www.wiihacks.org/rules), as well as the [pinned post](https://www.reddit.com/r/WiiHacks/comments/e4bxdi/readme_read_this_post_before_posting_or_replying/) before you post or reply in this subreddit.

-# Rule #4 -> USB Loader GX
+# Rule #4 -> USB Loader GX / Nitendont

 Removed for rule #4 to cut down on regularly repeated questions/issues.

-USB Loader GX issues are the most commonly posted help request currently.
+USB Loader GX / Nitendont issues are the most commonly posted help request currently.
 Meaning that (*nearly) every issue you can have with it has already been answered in a previous post.

 You can consult our [Wiki](https://www.wiihacks.org/faqs#usb-loader-gx) with a checklist and most common causes.